top of page

 PALESTINE

-Faculty Development Seminar: competition for U.S. faculty members with a demonstrated interest in, but little travel experience to, Palestine.
+Faculty Development Seminar: a competition for U.S. faculty members with a demonstrated interest in, but little travel experience to, Palestine.
 Applicants may come from any field of study and the program hosts 10 to 12 to participate in roundtable discussions; visits to Palestinian universities, research institutes, and cultural institutions; tours of historic cities; as well as meetings with Palestinian colleagues.

 Fellowships for Palestinian Scholars: the annual Palestinian research fellowship competition for research in the humanities and social sciences that will contribute to Palestinian Studies.
 Applicants must be Palestinian doctoral students or Palestinian scholars who have earned their PhD.
 Applicants may apply regardless of their country of residence or ID.